studiocolibri/billy-bike/content/fr/privacy-policy.md

 CHOICES YOU HAVE REGARDING THE USE OF YOUR PERSONAL INFORMATION:

 You may, of course, decline to share Your Personal Information with BILLY, in which case BILLY will not be able to provide to You some of the features and functionality found in the Services.
-If You register as a User of BILLY, You may update, correct, or delete Your profile information and preferences at any time by emailing us at info@billy.bike.
+If You register as a User of BILLY, You may update, correct, or delete Your profile information and preferences at any time by emailing us at team@billy.bike.

-You may “opt out” of receiving promotional and marketing materials by emailing us at info@billy.bike.
+You may “opt out” of receiving promotional and marketing materials by emailing us at team@billy.bike.
 However, this shall not affect our ability to send You service and account related emails and to use Your Personal Information as otherwise described in this Privacy Policy.
 Please be aware that if You “opt out” of receiving commercial email from us, it may take up to ten business days for us to process Your “opt out” and You may receive commercial email from us during that period.

 To protect Your privacy and security, we take reasonable steps to verify Your identity before granting You account access or making corrections to Your information but You are solely responsible for maintaining the secrecy of Your unique password and account information at all times.